Tuesday, November 30

 Pink Flamingo Facts

-Jinger wants to tell you about the fascinating Pink Flamingos.
+What do you know about the fascinating Pink Flamingos?
 Do you know why Flamingos are different shades of pink, red, or orange?
 Their coloring all depends on their location and the food they eat.
 They are born a dull white or gray color and turn pink because of what they eat.
 Their diet consists of algae, small insects, plants, plankton, shrimps, and tiny crustaceans.
 Their pink coloring comes from the beta carotene in the food they eat.

 What is your favorite type of bird?